Emergency Telephone Users Surcharge – Frequently Asked Questions (FAQs)Open All Close All

 - Service users that did not have the surcharge collected by a service supplier

 Go to our online registration system, by clicking the “Register” button on the CDTFA website.
 Select “Register a New Business Activity or Location” to get started.
-Visit our “Information Needed to Apply for Permit, License, or Account” webpage for help to complete your application.
+Visit our “Online Services” webpage for help to complete your application.

 A surcharge registrant may also need a Seller's Permit from the CDTFA.
 If you plan to provide telecommunication services within California, you must first register with the California Public Utilities Commission (CPUC).
 For information regarding CPUC requirements, visit the CPUC website or call 1-415-703-2782.